EASS-HIT-PART-A-2026-CLASS-IX/lecture-notes/docs/sessions/session-03.md

 class MovieRepository:
     """In-memory storage for movies.

-    Session 04 will replace this implementation with SQLModel + SQLite, but the interface (list/create/get/delete) stays identical so routes don't need to change.
+    You can swap in SQLModel + SQLite later without changing the interface (list/create/get/delete), so routes stay the same.
     """

     def __init__(self) -> None: